purescript/documentation/language/Syntax.md

 ## Let and where bindings

-`let` expressions encompass a list of local declarations, which may be mutually recursive, and which may include type declarations:
+The `let` keyword creates an expression with local bindings, which may be mutually recursive, and which may include type declarations:

 ``` purescript
 factorial :: Int -> Int